AbdallahIsmaili/lyricmatch/NOTES.md

-# LyricMatch - Project Status & Roadmap
+# WaveSeek - Project Status & Roadmap

 ## 📊 **What This Is**

-**LyricMatch** is an advanced **AI-powered audio-to-song recognition system** that identifies songs through sophisticated lyrics analysis:
+**WaveSeek** is an advanced **AI-powered audio-to-song recognition system** that identifies songs through sophisticated lyrics analysis:

 **Core Pipeline:**
 1. **Audio Processing** → Handles MP3, WAV, M4A, FLAC, OGG, WebM with noise reduction